bitwarden/help/_articles/security/bitwarden-security-white-paper.md

 This process is outlined in the help center note on **Organization event logs** under [SIEM and External Systems Integrations](https://bitwarden.com/help/article/event-logs/#siem-and-external-system-integrations).

 ### Account Protection and Avoiding Lockout
-Today, Bitwarden offers account protection with a security model that does not support users losing their passwords or two-step login recovery codes.
+Today, for Basic, Premium, Family and Teams Plans, Bitwarden offers account protection with a security model that does not support users losing their passwords or two-step login recovery codes.

 Bitwarden cannot reset user passwords nor can Bitwarden disable two-step login if it has been enabled on your account.
+Owners or Administrators of Family and Teams accounts cannot reset user passwords.
+See the next section for details on Enterprise plans.

 {% callout warning %}
 Users who lose their Master Password, or who lose their two-step login recovery code, will need to delete their account and start over.